kristingreenslit/react-debug-exercise/README.md

 The code in this app is intentionally broken.

-In my own journey as a web developer, I've found that debugging is not only a valuable skill but also a great way to learn a new technology.
-Developers also frequently work with code written by others in an existing code base vs. creating an application on their own from start to finish.
-This app was originally created to help co-workers learn React by providing an alternative to the traditional "to-do app" that is widely used to teach CRUD functionality in front end applications.
+Debugging is not only a great way to learn but it's also a valuable skill.
+Developers are frequently tasked with debugging code, and it's common for developers to debug code that was written by another team member (either past or present).

+This exercise was originally created to help co-workers learn React.
+It also serves a real-world example with common page elements (login form, navigation bar, etc.) and provides an alternative to the to-do app that's widely used to teach CRUD functionality in front end tutorials.

 ### Before You Start